scrabbletank/farhome-rules/rulesdoc.md

 Hazards, such as a pool of lava or acid, are more obvious.
 Creatures that enter those tiles take damage immediately, taking damage again at the start of their turn for as long as they are in the hazard.
 A creature doesn't need to willingly move into a hazard to be affected by it.
 Characters can shove or push other creatures, or cast spells that knock creatures back.

 #### Darkness
 Most creatures are unable to see in the dark and struggle to see creatures in dim light.
-When making an attack, maneuver, spell attack, or trying to detect a creature in darkness you add 2 terrible dice to your roll, or 1 bad die if they are in dim light.
-Most of the time if a creature has a free hand they can light a torch, covering a 3 tile area around the creature in bright light and a further 3 tiles in dim light.
+When making a single target attack, maneuver, spell attack, or when trying to detect a creature in darkness you add 2 terrible dice to your roll, or 1 terrible die if they are in dim light.
+If a creature has a free hand they can light a torch, covering a 3 tile area around the creature in bright light and a further 3 tiles in dim light.